 The first option can be the easiest and most appropriate.
-Your veterinarian simply prescribes a very specific dog food brand that's been designed for the exact health issue that your dog has.
+Your veterinarian prescribes a particular dog food brand designed for the exact health issue that your dog has.

 The second option is less expensive than prescription foods, but it's time-consuming.
 You need to design each meal with specific ingredients your dog requires while at the same time avoiding protein-rich foods.

-While this is the least expensive and time-consuming option among the three, it's not always possible to find the kind of low protein dog food that fits your pet's current requirements.
+While this is the least expensive and time-consuming option among the three, it's not always possible to find the kind of low-protein dog food that fits your pet's current requirements.

 You can follow a low protein diet for dogs with homemade recipes as long as your vet has approved them (here's an example recipe).

 First, keep in mind is that all proteins are not the same.
 They are ranked based on the dog's body's ability to utilize a specific protein source (9).

-Thus, eggs present the point of reference for all other types of foods to be compared to, and it's the most common ingredient in low protein diet for dogs (10).
+Thus, eggs present the point of reference for all other types of foods to be compared to, and it's the most common ingredient in a low protein diet for dogs (10).

 Buckwheat: 90 BV